 If users are in violation of these rules, those violations will be shown in red on the report.
 Any category-specific violations will only be shown once a category has been selected for a given expense.
 Expenses with violations will not be auto-submitted if Scheduled Submit is enabled for a policy.

 Comment hints will be displayed both in the expenses table (shown above) and in the expense editor (shown below) once a category is selected.

-If you're importing card transactions, Auto-Categorization will provide a massive benefit to your company's workflow by automatically coding expenses to the proper GL.
+If you're importing card transactions, Default Categorization will provide a massive benefit to your company's workflow by automatically coding expenses to the proper GL.

-- Once configured according to your GL, Auto-Categorization detects the type of merchant for an expense based on it's Merchant Category Code (MCC) and associates that expense with the proper GL account.
+- Once configured according to your GL, the default category will detect the type of merchant for an expense based on it's Merchant Category Code (MCC) and associates that expense with the proper GL account.

 - This time saver keeps employees from having to manually code expenses and provides admins with the peace of mind that the expenses coming in for approval are more reliably associated with the correct GL account.